djbertolo/indoor-localization-device/README.md

-# Tactile Environment Routing Interface (TERI)
+# Turn-by-turn Indoor Routing Engine (TIRE)

-The Tactile Environment Routing Interface (TERI) is a handheld navigation device used to provide real-time indoor guidance.
+The # Turn-by-turn Indoor Routing Engine (TIRE) is a handheld navigation device used to provide real-time indoor guidance.
 It's primary focus is to serve students with visual impairments navigating new and complex environments such as a university campus.
-TERI aims to promote user independence and navigational confidence by reducing a reliance on sighted guides or memorization of routes.
+TIRE aims to promote user independence and navigational confidence by reducing a reliance on sighted guides or memorization of routes.

 This project is being developed as a Senior Capstone for Computer Engineering Design at **California State University, San Bernardino**, under the guidance of Dr. Yunfei Hou.